sh4ka/rustquant/src/content/blog/phase-1-foundations-of-hft-with-rust.md

 We'll document these patterns with real code in each crate, and they’ll guide how we grow the framework.

-## Development milestones in phase 1
+## Development milestones in Phase 1

 | Week | Focus                                | Deliverables                                      |
 |------|--------------------------------------|--------------------------------------------------|